easyuc/EasyUC/uc-dsl/testing/README.md

 out unit tests of the UC DSL tool, as well as a comprehensive suite of unit tests.

-The testing tool, `dsl-test` is invoked with the name of a directory containing unit tests.
+The testing tool, `dsl-test`, is invoked with the name of a directory containing unit tests.
 This directory hierarchy (the directory, its subdirectories, their subdirectories, etc.) will be searched for unit tests, which are then executed.
-When `dsl-test` is invoked, it described its actions with with levels of verbosity controlled by the command-line arguments (see below), also producing a log file, `log` in the current directory.
+When `dsl-test` is invoked, it will describe its actions with levels of verbosity controlled by command-line arguments (see below).
+It will also generate a log file, `log`, in the current directory.

 * Unit tests are directories containing a file `TEST` (see below for its structure).
-The unit test directory may also contain supporting `.uc` and `.ec` files, as well as subdirectories, which `dsl-test` ignores.
+The unit test directory may also contain supporting `.uc` and `.ec` files, as well as subdirectories, all of which `dsl-test` ignores.

 * `README` files in the directory hierarchy are ignored by `dsl-test`.
-These files begin with six characters `README`, in any case (even a mixture of lower- and uppercase).
+These files begin with six characters of `README`, in any case (even a mixture of lower- and uppercase).
 Occurrences of `log` are also ignored.

 * Levels of the directory hierarchy above the unit testing directories